 The death of any species is important, but I also want to know the circumstances of the decline or extinction.
 I consider the loss of the Passenger Pigeon and the Eskimo Curlew (there were once millions of these birds flying over vast areas of this continent) a much more significant tale than the loss of a species of flightless rail on a small island in the Pacific.
 One extinction signals the total loss of a once very common species that was successful over a very large area.
 The other signals the total loss of a very rare species that was NOT successful over a very large area.
 There are very different lessons to be learned from these very different stories.

-, "Global biological diversity is now close to its all time high.
+Is the loss of an "unsuccessful species" a bad thing?
+I think so.
+But it may not be quite as horrible or as unprecedented as it is commonly made out to be.
+In fact it may be part of the order of things.
+After all, instead of a living at a time when there is a "biodiversity bottleneck," as some texts would have you believe, we are actually living at a time of incredible genetic diversity.
+As the folks at the World Resources Institute note, "Global biological diversity is now close to its all time high.
 Floral diversity, for example, reached its highest level ever several tens of thousands of years ago.
 Similarly, the diversity of marine fauna has risen to a peak in the last few million years."
 In short, we live in a very bio-diverse time, and with diversity will come a lot of failure which is every bit as much a part of Darwin's evolutionary equation as success (if not more so).

 It's also worth remembering that even as we are losing species, we are also gaining them -- new types of chickens, pigs, apples, corn, and trees.
 New hybrids of canaries, geese, ducks, pigeons, cattle, horses, falcons, eagles, dogs and cats.
 And we are doing it with wild birds too.

 The last time I flipped through a Sibley's Audubon guide to birds, I counted one extinct species of parrot (the Carolina parakeet), but 27 new species of introduced parrots that are found in wild flocks in the U.S. (65 species have been encountered in Florida alone).
 In California and Florida these wild-flocking parrots are already creating new hybrids.
 Wild parrot colonies are not just found in warm climates by the way -- they are found near my home in suburban Virginia, and in downtown parks in Seattle and Chicago.
 One hundred and fifty years from now my great grandchildren may find hybridized variations of these same birds listed as entirely new "American" species of parrots (the Sibley guide already notes the presence of many Amazon hybrids in Florida and California).